You’re in a position to start investing and adding stocks to your portfolio. There’s only one problem — you aren’t sure how many to buy.

 As you move forward with your strategy, consider using a service like The Motley Fool’s Stock Advisor tool, offered by founders Tom Gardner and David Gardner.
 By signing up, you’ll receive monthly stock picks delivered straight to your inbox — along with an abundance of supporting research and additional tips to help guide your investment strategy.
-(For transparency purposes, The Motley Fool now owns Millennial Money, but I’ve been a fan of the company and the Stock Advisor service for a long time.)

 But why stop there?
 You should also listen to podcasts, sign up for additional newsletters, read blogs, and consider talking to a professional for assistance if needed.
 In addition, there are a variety of great investing books to explore like “A Random Walk Down Wall Street,” by Burton Malkiel and “The Little Book of Common Sense Investing,” by John C. Bogle, he of Vanguard fame.

 The more opinions and perspectives you can draw from, the better off you will be.
 It’s really that simple.